heypoom/devops17/0 - Install MiniKube/README.md

     - Download Windows Installer from [MiniKube Release Page](https://github.com/kubernetes/minikube/releases).
     - Here is the [Direct Link](https://github.com/kubernetes/minikube/releases/download/v0.17.1/minikube-installer.exe).

-2. Start MiniKube
+2. Start MiniKube with `minikube start`
-  - `minikube start`
    - On macOS, you need to use `minikube start --vm-driver=xhyve`

-3. Make Kubectl (Kubernetes' CLI) use MiniKube
-  - `kubectl config use-context minikube`
+3. Make Kubectl (Kubernetes' CLI) use MiniKube using `kubectl config use-context minikube`

-4. Set Docker's Environment Variables to use MiniKube
+4. Configure Docker's Environment Variables to use MiniKube with `minikube docker-env`
-  - `minikube docker-env`